GA-BEWD-2014/BEWD-2014/04_Collections_APIs/slides/slides_04.md

 ###Working with APIs

 1. Ask for some data
-2. Convert it into format we can work with
+2. Convert it into a format we can work with
 3. Do cool stuff

 ---